Seekard/Uno-Telegram-Bot/README.md

-# Uno-Telegram-src.main.telegram.bot.Bot
-Telegram bot to play uno with friends.
+# Telegram bot to play uno with friends.